If your credit is less than excellent, no-credit-check auto insurance may be a good choice for you…but that’s not always

-As you can see, drivers with poor credit actually have several options for getting the best deal on auto insurance.
-Since auto insurance premiums are based on quite a few different factors, including which state you live in, there’s no one right answer for getting the best rates.
+As you can see, drivers with poor credit have several options for getting the best deal on auto insurance.
+Since auto insurance premiums are based on quite a few different factors, including which state you live in, there’s no one right answer for getting the best rate.

-The best course of action for drivers with poor credit is the same as for drivers with excellent credit: compare rates from a number of different providers.
-If you have bad credit, you might get a quote from a no credit check auto insurance company, a bad credit auto insurance company, a few standard auto insurance companies, and perhaps a usage-based policy quote or two as well.
+The best course of action for drivers with poor credit is the same as for drivers with excellent credit: compare auto insurance rates from several different providers.
+If you have bad credit, you might get a quote from a no credit check auto insurance company, a bad credit auto insurance company, and a few standard auto insurance companies, as well as a usage-based policy quote or two.
 The policy with the lowest premiums is the best deal.

-When comparing policies, be sure that you’re comparing “apples to apples,” meaning that each policy has the same coverage limits and deductibles.
-It’s also important to confirm that those coverage limits are at least as high as the minimum requirements for your state.
+When comparing policies, be sure that you’re comparing “apples to apples,” meaning that each policy has the same insurance coverage limits and deductibles.
+It’s also essential to confirm that those coverage limits are at least as high as the minimum requirements for your state.

 Auto insurance quote comparison is possible with Insurify.
-Just look at how much drivers—even those with poor credit—can save after five minutes of comparison shopping.
+Just look at how much poor-credit drivers can save after five minutes of comparison shopping.
 No matter your driving record or credit situation, you can score savings:

 Here’s what Insurify brought up for the following driver profile: female; 40 years old; lives in Mesa, Arizona; has a job; has poor credit; drives a 1994 Subaru Legacy L; has a clean driving record; electing for standard protection.

 The savings don’t just extend to those with a clean driving record.
 Here’s what Insurify brought up for the following driver profile: male; 28 years old; lives in Columbus, Ohio; has a job; has poor credit; drives a 2009 Chevrolet Aveo; has four incidents from the past seven years on record (including an at-fault accident, failure to stop, a reckless driving citation, and a speeding violation); electing for state minimum protection.

 Even if you have accidents and violations on your record, a quick comparison shop will show you which insurance companies are willing to cover you for an affordable and fair price.